-This document shall be implemented on issue for new or substantially modified connections.
+This document shall be implemented on issue for new or substantially modified connections (including any connection that has missed a pre-construction milestone).

-Where planning permissions have already been granted for a site, the site may be designed to previously detailed requirements, however, the design principles of this document shall be followed where appropriate / available.
+Where planning permission has been granted for a site and when the design approval process has commenced, the site may be designed to previously detailed requirements, however, the design principles of this document shall be followed where appropriate / available.